Ohio Valley Banc (NASDAQ:OVBC) Research Coverage Started at StockNews.com

-StockNews.com assumed coverage on shares of Ohio Valley Banc (NASDAQ:OVBC – Free Report) in a research note issued to investors on Thursday.
-The firm issued a hold rating on the bank’s stock.
+StockNews.com started coverage on shares of Ohio Valley Banc (NASDAQ:OVBC – Free Report) in a research report report published on Friday morning.
+The brokerage issued a hold rating on the bank’s stock.

-Ohio Valley Banc (NASDAQ:OVBC – Get Free Report) last released its earnings results on Thursday, July 27th.
-The bank reported $0.68 EPS for the quarter.
+Ohio Valley Banc (NASDAQ:OVBC – Get Free Report) last released its quarterly earnings results on Thursday, July 27th.
+The bank reported $0.68 earnings per share (EPS) for the quarter.
 The firm had revenue of $14.33 million for the quarter.
 Ohio Valley Banc had a net margin of 22.17% and a return on equity of 10.66%.

 Ohio Valley Banc Increases Dividend

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
-BlackRock Inc. boosted its position in shares of Ohio Valley Banc by 5.4% during the 2nd quarter.
-BlackRock Inc. now owns 49,280 shares of the bank’s stock valued at $1,195,000 after acquiring an additional 2,515 shares during the last quarter.
-The Manufacturers Life Insurance Company raised its stake in Ohio Valley Banc by 15.2% during the second quarter.
-The Manufacturers Life Insurance Company now owns 195,772 shares of the bank’s stock valued at $4,796,000 after purchasing an additional 25,863 shares in the last quarter.
-Northern Trust Corp increased its holdings in shares of Ohio Valley Banc by 8.0% in the 2nd quarter.
-Northern Trust Corp now owns 11,872 shares of the bank’s stock worth $288,000 after buying an additional 877 shares during the last quarter.
-Dimensional Fund Advisors LP increased its holdings in shares of Ohio Valley Banc by 2.3% in the 2nd quarter.
-Dimensional Fund Advisors LP now owns 86,385 shares of the bank’s stock worth $2,116,000 after buying an additional 1,969 shares during the last quarter.
-Finally, Bank of Montreal Can bought a new stake in shares of Ohio Valley Banc in the 2nd quarter worth about $219,000.
-20.04% of the stock is owned by institutional investors.
+Hedge funds have recently made changes to their positions in the company.
+Bank of America Corp DE acquired a new position in Ohio Valley Banc during the 1st quarter valued at approximately $38,000.
+Bank of New York Mellon Corp acquired a new position in Ohio Valley Banc during the 1st quarter worth $201,000.
+Bank of Montreal Can bought a new stake in shares of Ohio Valley Banc in the 2nd quarter worth $219,000.
+Northern Trust Corp raised its stake in shares of Ohio Valley Banc by 8.0% in the 2nd quarter.
+Northern Trust Corp now owns 11,872 shares of the bank’s stock worth $288,000 after buying an additional 877 shares in the last quarter.
+Finally, State Street Corp raised its stake in shares of Ohio Valley Banc by 12.4% in the 1st quarter.
+State Street Corp now owns 11,129 shares of the bank’s stock worth $336,000 after buying an additional 1,224 shares in the last quarter.
+Hedge funds and other institutional investors own 20.04% of the company’s stock.

 Ohio Valley Banc Company Profile